“Extinction is the process of evolution that leads to the disappearance of a population or species.”

 When a species becomes extinct, all its genetic heritage is lost.
 The species evolve into new species in order to adapt to the environmental changes or changes in the genetic heritage.

-Over 99% of all the species that once lived on the Earth amounting over five billion species are estimated to be extinct.
-As per the estimations on the number of current species, a range from 10 -14 million of which more than 1.2 million have been studied and more than 86% have not yet been discovered.
+Over 99% of all the species that once lived on the Earth, amounting to over five billion species, are estimated to be extinct.
+As per the estimations on the number of current species, a range from 10 -14 million, of which more than 1.2 million have been studied and more than 86% have not yet been discovered.

-Since this could happen naturally due to a change in the climate or because of human activities like overhunting or due to destruction of habitat.
+This could happen naturally due to a change in the climate or because of human activities like overhunting or the destruction of habitat.